 Two characteristics strongly underpin the writings of Umberto Eco.
 First, his unpretentious historical erudition, and second, his straightforwardness in calling a spade a spade.

 Even with all the topical multiplicity, ‘Turning back the Clock’ turns out to be a riveting book.
 I highly recommend it to the students of philosophy and sociology.
 On a personal note, at no point, while reading the book did I bother to look at the number of pages remaining.
-To risk an irrelevant analogy, it was like watching Die Hard; the action just won’t stop!
+To risk an irrelevant analogy, it was like watching an out-and-out action movie; the action just won’t stop!

 ©2017 BookJelly.
 All rights reserved